 The Council works closely with local groups representing those that are in a minority in the local communities, including those with a disability and ethnic minorities, to ensure that their communications and consultation needs are met.
 There is an annual budget consultation involving the public, local businesses, staff and the Trade Unions.
-Further stakeholder engagement with the public is achieved through social media and other online surveys, alongside continued growth in social media capacity, notably including a virtual consultation exercise for the St Cuthbert's Garden Village project.
+Further stakeholder engagement with the public is achieved through social media and other online surveys, alongside continued growth in social media capacity.
 The Council also engages with its institutional stakeholders through the Carlisle Partnership, a strategic partnership with local authorities, health, police, public agencies and the business sector.